Olga Sutulova: Biography

-Olga Sutulova was born in Leningrad, Russian SFSR, Soviet Union (now Saint Petersburg, Russia), into a family of mathematicians and engineers.
+Olga Sutulova was born on 4 May 1980, in Leningrad, Russian SFSR, Soviet Union (now Saint Petersburg, Russia), into a family of mathematicians and engineers.
 She studied English from the age of five and then went to a school with in-depth study of English.
-For a few months, Olga left for Oxford on a student exchange program.
+For some months, Olga left for Oxford on a student exchange program.
 But her relationship with teachers and classmates at the Oxford school did not work out.

-Afterwards, Olga went to a vocational school at a shipping company, passed all the exams perfectly, but the parents of Olga did not want their daughter to be a technician-mechanic, and some time later enrolled her in school named after Alexander II in Peterhof.
-At the age of 15 she met the screenwriter Oleg Danilov and soon starred in the television series Waiting Room.
+Afterwards, Olga went to a vocational school at a shipping company, passed all the exams perfectly, but her parents did not want Olga to be a technician-mechanic, and some time later enrolled her in a school named after Alexander II in Peterhof.
+At age 15, she met the screenwriter Oleg Danilov and soon starred in the television series Waiting Room.

 After finishing high school, Olga entered a university to study history.
 She graduated from the acting department VGIK (workshop of Iosif Rayhelgauz).

-In late 2009 Olga married actor Yevgeny Stychkin.
+In late 2009, Olga married actor Yevgeny Stychkin.
 They starred together in the 2012 Russian-Greek film God Loves Caviar and in the 2017 TV miniseries Trotsky.